 Spatio Temporal Segment

-A spatiotemporal segment aims at giving the instant location of an object in a spacial document (i.e. Video).
-For example, one can think to a video showing a moving object.
-Specific segments can be localised with coordinates descriptors defining the boundaries of the object in each of the video images where it appears.
-Then specific annotation can be applied to each segment.
+A SpatioTemporalSegment aims to give the instant location of an object in a spacial document (i.e. Video).
+For example, one can think of a video showing a moving object.
+Specific segment can be localised with coordinate descriptors defining the border of the object in each of the video images where it appears.
+Then, specific annotation can be applied to each segment.
 The way to define the location is the same than the SpatialSegment one.
-When there are only two coordinates given associated to the spatialSegment, it means that the shape is a disk.
-The first coordinate is the centre and the second one in one point of the circle.
-Otherwise, coordinates are describing a closed shape since the last coordinate of the list will be linked to the first one.

 A TrackSegment provides a way to assign a single annotation on a set of linked segments.
 A TrackSegment is a kind of segment and pool several other segments in order to allow the desciption of an entity that appears several times in the annotated content.